9001/copyparty/README.md

 download **[copyparty-sfx.py](https://github.com/9001/copyparty/releases/latest/download/copyparty-sfx.py)** and you're all set!

-running the sfx without arguments (for example doubleclicking it on Windows) will give everyone read/write access to the current folder; see `-h` for help if you want [accounts and volumes](#accounts-and-volumes) etc
+running the sfx without arguments (for example doubleclicking it on Windows) will give everyone read/write access to the current folder; you may want [accounts and volumes](#accounts-and-volumes)

 some recommended options:
 * `-e2dsa` enables general [file indexing](#file-indexing)